 Much credit goes to Barbara Davis for her work with the group over the years in illustrating the maps to accompany each of the named walks, and Tony Williams who was involved in all the hard work from the beginning.
 Tony retired from his role as Chairman of the Windcross Paths Group in 2015.

-Since 2015 the Windcross paths group, under its new chairman, Mike Townsend, has concentrated on updating the descriptions of the four major named walks mentioned above, as much has changed over the years, especially in the introduction of kissing gates to replace many of the old stiles.
+Since 2015 the Windcross Paths Group, under its new chairman, Mike Townsend, has concentrated on updating the descriptions of the four major named walks mentioned above, as much has changed over the years, especially in the introduction of kissing gates to replace many of the old stiles.
 The group is now well into the process of getting these new leaflets published.
-We have also expanded the number of our contact outlets where we sell not only the walk leaflets, but also help distribute leaflets on the Masefield and Ledbury Heritage trails as well as a number of local cycle routes.
+We have also expanded the number of our contact outlets.

-The WPG collaborates with the Moment Centenary Project, looking at the forces which affected land use and our local landscape at the critical period 100 years ago, during and in the aftermath of the First World War One.
+The WPG collaborates with the Moment Centenary Project, looking at the forces which affected land use and our local landscape at the critical period just over 100 years ago, during and in the aftermath of the First World War.
 We are continuing to look into paths and rights of way in our wider area with a view to establishing new routes and ensuring the upkeep of the established ones.